Skip to content

 TREATMENT

-No. You don’t need to limit your child’s activities.
+People with flat feet don’t need to limit activities.
 If flat feet become painful from overuse, your healthcare provider may recommend rest.
 Wearing a certain style of shoe, walking barefoot, running, doing foot exercises or jumping will not make flat feet worse or better.

 59451